seecr/autotest/README.rst

 Module Level API
 ----------------

-The autotest core consist of the module level functions:
+The autotest core consist of two module level functions:

 ``basic_config(**options)``

-Sets options of the root tester.
+Sets options for the root tester.
 This can be called only once, before ``get_tester()``.
 If not called, default options are used.
 This typicalliy happens in the main of an application or in a program for running tests.

 ``get_tester(name=None)``